EU AI Act Evidence for AI Agents

 Practical Implementation Order

 - Classify your systems (Week 1).
 Determine whether your AI agents fall under Annex III high-risk categories.
 If they do, everything below is mandatory.
-If not, implement anyway as defensible best practice.
+If not, implement anyway as a defensible control.

 protect()to every tool call path.
-This immediately satisfies Article 12 and gives you the data foundation for everything else. - Define policies (Weeks 3-4).
+This starts creating Article 12 evidence and gives you the data foundation for everything else. - Define policies (Weeks 3-4).
 Write YAML policies that encode your risk management decisions.
-Start with deny-by-default and explicitly allow what is safe.
+Use deny-by-default and explicitly allow permitted actions.
 Deploy in shadow mode first.

 - Add human oversight (Weeks 5-6).
 Configure approval workflows for high-risk tool calls.
 Train your reviewers.
-Set up the reviewer dashboard and notification channels.
+Set up the reviewer workspace and notification channels.

 - Document and test (Weeks 7-8).
 Write your conformity documentation.
 Run adversarial tests against your policies.
 Generate sample audit reports.
 Validate retention configuration.

-The EU AI Act is the most consequential AI regulation in the world.
-Its extraterritorial reach means it affects any company serving EU customers, regardless of where the company is headquartered.
-The technical controls it requires — risk management, logging, transparency, and human oversight — are not optional features.
-They are legal obligations with nine-figure penalties.
+The EU AI Act is a major AI governance regime whose extraterritorial reach affects any company serving EU customers, regardless of where the company is headquartered.
+The technical controls it requires, including risk management, logging, transparency, and human oversight, are not optional features for covered systems.
+Treat them as operating controls, not last-minute documentation.

-Start free and begin implementing EU AI Act controls today.
-Full EU AI Act compliance guide covers every article in detail, and our healthcare agent use case shows a complete Annex III high-risk implementation.
+Sign up and build EU AI Act evidence.
+Full EU AI Act evidence guide covers the relevant articles in detail, and our healthcare agent use case shows an Annex III high-risk implementation pattern.

 Related posts